-targets Monitoring at corporate level Approach to setting and monitoring targets and/or goals Company- 0 Our approach to setting water-related targets and goals starts with our Vision 2020 business strategy.
-In order to embed a sustainable mindset deeper into our company and wide throughout our culture, we consider sustainability to be a key enabler of our business strategy, and we are executing on an ambitious sustainability vision and strategy, with water targets stewardship as a centerpiece.
+Leve targe and/ goals ets at or corporate Approach to setting and monitoring targets and/or goals Busin level speci targe and/o goals Activ level speci targe and/o goals monitored at the corporate level Goals are iffic monitored at the corporate s level iffic s level iffic s facility iffic sts or Our approach to setting water-related targets and goals starts with our Vision 2021 business strategy, and we are executing an ambitious sustainability vision and strategy, with water stewardship as a centerpiece.
 Our sustainability strategy is underpinned by the concept of a circular economy.
-Additionally, our water goals and targets are driven by our and goals acknowledgement of the human right to water, sanitation and hygiene.
-We have aligned our long-term business objectives and strategy with the United Nations 2030 Sustainable Business level level Goals are Development Goals (SDGs), including SDG #6 of access to clean water and sanitation.
+Additionally, our water goals and targets are driven by our acknowledgement of the human right to water, sanitation and hygiene.
+We align our long-term business objectives and strategy with the UN 2030 SDCs, including SDG #6 of access to clean water and sanitation.
 We aim to embed the principle of water stewardship into our company and culture via our targets and goals.
 For example, we announced a water stewardship goal as part of our next-generation environmental goals, EcoEffective+.
-Our strategy addresses our direct water specific monitored targets and goals.
-For example, we anincurve a water stewardship goal as part or our nexr-generation environmental goals, Evolutioner.
-Our stategy addresses our next water stewardship goal as part or our nexr-generation environmental goals, Evolutioner.
-Our stategy addresses our next water stewardship goal as part or our nexr-generation environmental goals, Evolutioner.
-Our stategy addresses our next water stewardship goal as part or our nexr-generation environmental goals, Evolutioner.
-Our stategy addresses our next water stewardship goal as part or our nexr-generation environmental goals, Evolutioner.
-Our stategy addresses our next water stewardship goal as part or our nexr-generation environmental goals. as the about the service of the serv and/or operate.
+Our strategy addresses our direct water use and associated impacts in the context of local water stress and management strategies at the facility level.
+This context-based approach - "think globally, act locally" - led us to set agoal to user leveled water for more than half of our nonproduct operations which progressed in 2019 with our first project which accounted for 11,000 m3 of recycled water, and to drive collective action for water stewardship in targeted communities where we source and operate.
 A first step in achieving the collective action goal will be for each of the identified sites to develop a water stewardship plan.
-UncEO confirmed our commitment by signing goals level the UN Global Compact CEO Water Mandate to advance water stewardship in partnership with the United Nations, governments, civil society and others.
-To prioritize our goals and Activity targets, we map our water footprint and identify possible risks using several publicly available tools, including WRI's Aqueduct Tool.
-The insight gained from the use of these tools level informed our context-based water stewardship strategy and goals.
-Globally, 80% of our water usage is from 10 of our facilities, which have varying risk profiles according to their specific location.
-These facilities will be the primary focus of our watershed management and community engagement efforts.
-To monitor targets, IFF tracks water withdrawal, among other targets metrics, for 100% of manufacturing facilities and larger offices.
+Our CEO confirmed our context-based water stewardship strategy and goals.
+Globally, 80% of Legacy IFF water usage is from 10 of our facilities, which have varying risk profiles and cargets, we map our water facilities will be the primary focus of our watershed management and community engagement efforts.
+To monitor targets, IFF tacks water withdrawal, among other metrics, for 100% of manufacturing facilities and larger offices.
 The data is collected and tracked monthly using a global web-based software application.
-To manage and drive and/or performance, we use this software to internally track and report individual facilities while we externally report global usage.
-We use per metric ton of production to report the water goals intensity of each site.
-Since 2012, we have made significant strides in reducing our global water footprint - surpassing our 2020 goals twice to date.
-By 2018, we achieved a 66% Site/facility reduction in water use intensity against our 2010 baseline.
-Each facility also has a 3% annual reduction target to help us achieve our 2020 goals. specific targets and/or goals
+To manage and drive performance, we use this software to internally track and report individual faci